xbeat/Machine-Learning/README.md

 Understanding Confidence Intervals

 Confidence intervals provide a range of values that likely contain the true population parameter.
 They are crucial in statistical inference, helping us estimate unknown population parameters based on sample data.
 This concept is fundamental in data analysis, scientific research, and decision-making processes.

+## Transformers The Paper That Changed Machine Learning

+Introduction to Transformers

+Transformers have revolutionized natural language processing and machine learning.
+Introduced in the paper "Attention Is All You Need" by Vaswani et al., they replaced recurrent models with attention-based architectures.
+This new approach dramatically improved performance on various NLP tasks and has since become the foundation for many state-of-the-art language models.

 ## Deep Speech 2 Python-Powered Speech Recognition